 Fair values of financial instruments classified as Level 3 are measured by the Accounting & Finance Department of the Company and its consolidated subsidiaries in accordance with relevant internal rules.
-Fair values are measured with reasonably estimated inputs using the most appropriate valuation model determined based on the nature of the assets, etc., and a proper internal approval process is followed in making such decisions to ensure the validity of the valuation of fair values.
+Fair values are measured with reasonably estimated inputs using the most appropriate valuation model determined based on the nature of the assets, etc., and a proper internal approval process is followed in making such decisions to ensure the validity of the measurements.

 The valuation technique used to measure fair values of financial instruments measured at fair value on a recurring basis that are classified as Level 3 is mainly the discounted cash flow method, and the significant unobservable input is usually a discount rate.
-The weighted average capital cost used as the discount rate in the fiscal years ended December 31, 2021 and 2022 is from 12.7% to 19.3% and 12.5% to 18.0%, respectively.
+The weighted average capital cost used as the discount rate in the fiscal years ended December 31, 2022 and 2023 is from 12.5% to 18.0% and 16.7% to 17.1%, respectively.
 A rise or fall in discount rates result in a decrease or increase in these fair values, respectively.
 The effect on fair values of using reasonably possible alternative assumptions as inputs are insignificant.